 Our Social Media Mental Health attorney at TruLaw is dedicated to supporting clients through the process of filing a Social Media Mental Health lawsuit.

-With extensive experience in Consumer Protection cases, Jessica Paluch-Hoerman and our partner law firms work with litigation leaders and mental health professionals to prove how TikTok’s addictive features and other social media platforms caused you harm.
+With extensive experience in Consumer Protection cases, Jessica Paluch-Hoerman and our partner law firms work with litigation leaders and mental health professionals to hold TikTok accountable by proving how TikTok and other social media platforms caused you harm with their addictive features.

-We understand the psychological and emotional toll that Social Media Mental Health issues have on your life and provide the personalized guidance you need when suing TikTok.
+We recognize the psychological and emotional toll that Social Media Mental Health issues have on your life and provide the personalized guidance you need when seeking justice.

 Meet our lead Social Media Mental Health attorney: